drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Analysis of the Factor Xa and DX-9065a Complex (1/4)

-DX-9065a binds to the receptor site with the naphthyl-amidine hydrogen bonding to Asp-189 in the S1 site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/analysis-factor-xa-dx-9065a-complex-14-0fb4b812'><i class='fa fa-play' aria-hidden='true'></i></button>DX-9065a binds to the receptor site with the naphthyl-amidine hydrogen bonding to Asp-189 in the S1 site.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/alt1_1_4_1_0_1.png){: loading=lazy }